davidauz/cheatos/README.md

 # cheatos
-Simple game cheater for the awesome game Generation Zero
+Simple game cheater for the awesome game Generation Zero.